CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

-# Filter Types
+## Filter Types

-## Purpose
+### Purpose

-Routing configuration is as part of the settings for a specific organization and/or receiver.
+Routing configuration is a part of the settings for a specific organization and/or receiver.
 There are five main filter groups*: Jurisdictional, Quality, Routing, Processing Mode Code, and Condition.
 These filter groups are used to organize the filters and make it easier to report the filter results to a user, but the functionality is the same for all the filters.
 All filters can take an array of expressions where all expressions must evaluate to true (an AND operation) or at least one must evaluate to true (an OR operation) for the filter group to evaluate to true.
 All filters can be set by defaults (set in code).

 _*Filter groups may have been referred to as filter types in the past._

-## **Jurisdictional Filter**
+### **Jurisdictional Filter**

 Identifies data that falls within a receiver’s jurisdiction as most of our organizations are geographic entities (e.g., patient state is CO).
 Note that the non-matching result of the jurisdictional filter is not reported to users via the submission history API as this filter is just to decide to which receiver data needs to go.